Transformers: War for Cybertron: Audio

 The soundtrack for the console versions was composed by Tyler Bates.
 The ending theme is "Till All Are One" by Stan Bush, from his 2007 album In This Life.
 Peter Cullen returns to voice Optimus, having voiced the character several times in the Transformers franchise.
 Other voice actors include Kari Wahlgren as Arcee, Liam O'Brien as Air Raid, Johnny Yong Bosch as Bumblebee, Fred Tatasciore as Megatron, Ratchet, Omega Supreme, and Trypticon, Keith Szarabajka as Ironhide, Steven Blum as Barricade and Shockwave, Nolan North as Brawl, and Sam Riegel as Starscream.

 Downloadable content

 Two downloadable content packs were produced for console versions of the game.
 The first, entitled simply Character and Map Pack 01, was announced on July 2, 2010.
 Character and Map Pack 01 contains the three previously pre-order exclusive characters, Demolishor, Jazz and Shockwave, as well as two new characters, Onslaught and Scattershot.
 Four new multiplayer maps are also included.
 Two maps are exclusive to the game's Escalation mode, while the other two are used in all other game modes.
 It was released July 27, 2010.
 The second pack, known as Character and Map Pack 02, adds the characters Dead End and Zeta Prime and five new maps.
 It was released September 7, 2010.

-Discontinued support

-As of 2020, Activision has discontinued support for War for Cybertron, and the game's multiplayer servers have been shut down.